 What mechanisms facilitate the fast release of magnetic energy in impulsive solar flares?

 What controls the onset of fast flare energy release?

 Why and how do flares transfer a large fraction of the released magnetic energy into energetic electrons?

 What mechanism drives the energization of ions and the measured abundance enhancements of some species during impulsive flares?

 What mechanisms control energetic particle transport in flares?

 How does reconnection heat plasma in flares and the small events (nanoflares) that may be responsible for heating the corona?

 More information on these scientific topics can be found on the SolFER website.
 Submitted abstracts should specify which of the above science topics are most closely related to submission.

 The current plan is to cover two of the scientific focus areas each day of the three day meeting.
 Two sessions each day (11:00-13:00 and 13:40-15:40) will be separated by a 13:00-13:40 break/interactive-poster-session using Gather software.
 All times are US EDT.
-Beyond the designated time for discussion after each talk, there will be 25 minutes in the morning and afternoon for open discussion where individuals are welcome to present one to two slides addressing important science issues.
+Beyond the designated time for discussion after each talk, there will be 25 minutes in the morning and afternoon for discussion led by panelists who will respond to questions submitted by meeting attendees.

 The SolFER science team also encourages community participation in the ongoing science discussion related to flare energy release.
 A detailed calendar of working group meetings as well as the monthly webinar can be found on the SolFER website.